xchwarze/yii2-bootstrap-material-design/README.md

 ## Usage

-To load the MDB CSS files integrate the MaterialAsset into your app.
+To load the MDB CSS and JS files integrate the MaterialAsset into your app.
 Two ways to achieve this is to register the asset in the main layout:

 ```php